junqiuzhang/vue-virtualized/README.md

 <List
   height={400}
   width={600}
-  itemCount={props.dataSource.length} // Used to traverse a list, usually the length of the data source itemSize={(index) => {
+  itemCount={props.dataSource.length} // Used to traverse a list, usually the length of the data source, numbers or functions can be passed itemSize={(index) => {
-    // used to get the height of a list item return 100;
+    // used to get the height of a list item, numbers or functions can be passed return 100;
   }}
-  reRenderItem={0} // if your change list item‘s height, you must change this value renderItem={({ index, style }) => {
+  reRenderCount={1} // if your change list item‘s height, you must change this value preRenderPageNumber={1} // number of pre-rendered pages, the larger the number, the more list items will be pre-rendered renderItem={({ index, style }) => {
     // used to render list items
     const data = props.dataSource[index];